phaistos-networks/Trinity/RECIPES.md

 For a 2 terms run:[Video games]
 [video|games OR (video games)]

-So for a <=3 tokens query, we consider all combinations of the query terms, and for a > 3 tokens query we consider the first two and the last two tokens
+So for a <=3 tokens query, we consider all combinations of the query terms, and for a > 3 tokens query we consider the first two and the last two tokens.
+If for example all those composite terms are not found in the terms dictionary, the optimizer will wind up rewriting the execution nodes tree to match the original user query [call of duty modern warfare ps3].

+# Real Time Search